slvally/ShopeeLite/README.md

 # Shopee-Lite
-this website using PHP and Mongodb
+this website is built using PHP and Mongodb